ddefb/PGIA7336/P3/Readme.md

 $ make
 ```

-> for build each, run the command above to execute the binary file:
+> for execute each binary file, run the command above:

 > for oven:
 ```shell